caroldelwing/WCD-DevOps-FinalCapstone/README.md

 ```sh
 kubectl port-forward service/kube-prometheus-stack-grafana 8080:80 -n monitoring
 ```
 The Kube-Prometheus-Stack has many dashboards ready to monitor your cluster; you can access them in the section "Dashboards" of Grafana.
-I also suggest you import the following dashboards: 15757, 15758, 15759, and 15760 for a better visualization of your cluster metrics.
+I also suggest you import the following dashboards: 15757, 15758, 15759, and 15760 for better visualization of your cluster metrics.
 Lastly, add Loki as Data Source in Grafana, using the URL http://loki:3100.
 Then, import the dashboard ID 12611 for logs visualization.

 - Part 3: